backdrop-contrib/ldap/README.md

     - Edit, delete or disable an LDAP server configuration
     - Test: bindig, group create, delete, add member, remove member

+Export the configuration of a server:
+  - Administration > Configuration > Development > Configuration management > Single import/export > Export
+    ( admin/config/development/configuration/single/export )
+  - Configuration group: LDAP servers
+  - Configuration name: Select the name of the server
+  - The configuration will appear in the "Exported configuration" field.
+Copy it.

+Import the configuration of a server:
+  - Administration > Configuration > Development > Configuration management > Single import/export > Import
+    ( admin/config/development/configuration/single )
+  - Paste the configuration of the server here and press the "Import" button.

 LDAP User module <a name="user"></a>
 ----------------